murugappanDev/DigitalXC/README.md

 cd DigitalXC

 # Install dependencies
-npm install  # or yarn install
+npm install

 # Start the application
-npm start  # or yarn start
+npm run dev
 ```

-The app should now be running at `http://localhost:3000`.
+The app should now be running at `http://localhost:5173/`.

 ## How to Use
 1. Upload the **current employees CSV file**.